jnhyatt/noiz/README.md

 - Noiz is endlessly cusomizable.
 Really, the combinations and settings are limitless!
 - Noiz is `no_std`.
 - Noiz supports all your favorite noise types.
 If you see one that's missing, please open an issue!
+- Noiz supports noise derivatives and gradiesnts, allowing fast erosion approximations, etc.
+- Noiz supports many noise types that other libraries do not, for example, distance-to-edge worly noise and smooth worly noise.

 ## Quick Start